 For more information on identifying fossilized shark teeth, printable Shark Teeth ID charts and to access a wealth of other information on these marine creatures, please visit the FossilGuy’s website here.

 Not only that, but at Caspersen Beach, you might find more than just fossilized shark teeth.
 People find megaladon teeth here quite often!
 Do I have your attention now?

 That’s right.
 Come to Caspersen Beach and you may be able to find your very own megaladon tooth.
-What better souvenir can you bring home from a beach trip than that?
+What better souvenir could you possibly bring home from a beach trip than that?

-Keep in mind also that megaladon teeth can sell for hundreds of dollars.
-So perhaps if you find a two or three, it may just pay for your whole vacation!
+Keep in mind also that some megaladon teeth can sell for hundreds of dollars.
+So perhaps if you find two or three, it may just pay for your whole vacation!

-Even if you don’t find megaladon teeth, just the adventure of looking for these relics is something interesting that you can tell your friends about when you get back home.
-Imagine telling your friends you went on a fossil dig at the beach.
+Even if you don’t find megaladon teeth, just the adventure of searching for these relics is something that you’ll remember for years.
+Imagine telling your friends that you went on a fossil dig at the beach!

 Snorkeling adventures bring other delights.
 Schools of colorful fish fill the underwater world surrounding Caspersen Beach.

 Caspersen Beach, unlike many other beaches in Florida, has a rocky coastline.
 The beach here is 1 1/2 miles long with multiple entry points and a beach front park.
 There are restrooms and showers available.
 Picnic shelters combined with a playground for the kids makes this a family-friendly destination.